Texas landlord insurance quotes

 Can apartment buildings be insured?

 Yes.
-Apartment buildings can be insured through commercial landlord or apartment property programs, depending on size, construction, location, and other underwriting factors.
+Apartment buildings can be insured through commercial landlord insurance or special form apartment property programs, depending on size, construction, location, and other underwriting factors.

 Can I get a quote even if the property has prior claims or needs updates?